On 29 May the NSW Government issued public health orders to help protect the community and reduce the spread of COVID-19.

 Many libraries and galleries of these venues are creating great online resources so you can engage and keep connected, including the State Library.
 The stronger our online communities grow, the more resilient these important public spaces will be in the future.

 Communities across NSW are using public spaces differently as a result of COVID-19, to ensure safe physical distancing alongside the ability to exercise.
-We would like to hear more from you about how you value and are using public space during this time.

 Read our response to COVID-19.